Eliane Raheb

 Eliane Raheb (إليان الراهب; born 1972) is a documentary filmmaker and director from Lebanon.
 She made her debut as a director with her 2012 film, Layali Bala Noom (Sleepless Nights).
+Her latest film is Miguel's War from 2021.
+That film received the Teddy Award for best LGBTW film at the 2021 Berlin International Film Festival.

 Early life and education

 Eliane Raheb was born in 1972 in Lebanon, where she spent most of her youth during the Lebanese Civil War.
 In a 2014 interview, Raheb described her youth during the war: "I remember moving from one place to the next in search of shelter, like everyone else at the time.
 We lived through hard and painful moments.
 Despite that, we prevailed: we went to school and carried on with our lives...
 I will never forget the days of social harmony, when everyone would help the other."
 She was 19 when the war ended.

 Raheb's grandfather owned a theatre in Zahlé that sparked her interest in film.
 She said her family often took refuge in her grandfather's theatre during the war and would watch films there.
 She began acting in theatre, working with Roger Assaf.
 Alongside acting, she began to write and direct theatre.
 Raheb then moved from theatre to film, studying at IESAV in Beirut.